Samsung/tizen-docs/docs/application/native/tutorials/process/app-dev-process.md

    while the UI application is built and run.

 > **Note**
 > Tizen has limited a multi-project application combination policy for device usability.
-If you do not follow the policy, the submission of your application to Tizen Store can be rejected.
+If you do not follow the policy, the submission of your application to the store can be rejected.
 >
 > For your convenience, some policies can be allowed in Tizen Studio only.
-For example, you can make a STANDALONE service application or STANDALONE widget application in Tizen Studio, but these applications can be rejected in Tizen Store.
+For example, you can make a STANDALONE service application or STANDALONE widget application in Tizen Studio, but these applications can be rejected in the store.

 The following table shows the possible combinations for a native multi-project. **1** means that only one application can be packaged as a sub application, while **M** means that multiple applications can be packaged as sub applications.
 The **STANDALONE** column defines whether the application can be packaged alone as the main application.